nelsontm/483-tac-simulator/README.txt

 3. Comments on Simulation
     The TAC code was not simulatable as-is.
 The main issue came from function parameters.
 While the dcc contained information about the order of function parameters to output to MIPS, the TAC did not contain this information.
-This has been added.
+Now it does.
     Also, the MIPS code for built-in calls has been removed, and these are implemented in the simulator instead.
     The simulator has the following components:
         Array of TAC lines, with comments removed.